-SSH access is disabled by default on VMWare ESXi 5.x servers but sometimes it’s useful to use the command-line when you want to shrink VMDK files or quickly move virtual machines from one datastore to another.
-In this short tutorial I’ll show you how to enable SSH access on your ESXi server.
+SSH access is disabled by default on VMWare ESXi 5.x servers but sometimes it’s useful to use the command line when you want to shrink VMDK files or quickly move virtual machines from one datastore to another.
+In this short lesson, I’ll show you how to enable SSH access on your ESXi server.

 Log into your ESXi server and go to the configuration tab.

 Now select the Security Profile and click on Properties in the upper right corner.